-nofossil ooze and foraminifer-bearing nannofossil ooze with sedimentation rates up to 10 m/m.y.
+Three lithologic units and five subunits were recognized (Fig. F14).
+Unit I (0-46 mcd) consists of upper Miocene to Pleistocene nannofossil ooze and foraminifer-bearing nannofossil ooze with sedimentation rates up to 10 m/m.y.
 Unit II (46-90 mcd) is divided into three distinct subunits based on the relative abundance of clay.
-Subunits IIA (46-68 mcd) and IIC (79-90 mcd) are upper Oligocene to upper Miocene and middle to upper Eocene clay units separated by a lower Oligocene nannofossil ooze interval, Subunit IIB (68-79 mcd).
-Unit III (90- 236 mcd) consists of upper Maastrichtian to middle Eocene clayey nannofossil ooze and nannofossil ooze.
-Biostratigraphic results show the section to be stratigraphically complete in the Pleistocene and in the upper Paleocene-lower Eocene, with sedimentation rates up to 12 m/ m.y.
+Subunits IIA (46-68 mcd) and IIC (79-90 mcd) are upper Oligocene to upper Miocene and middle to upper Eocene clay units separated by a lower Oligocene nannofossil clay interval (68-79 mcd).
+Unit III (90-213 mcd) consists of upper Maastrichtian to upper Eocene clayey nannofossil ooze.
+Biostratigraphic results show the section to be stratigraphically complete in the Pleistocene and in the upper Paleocene-lower Eocene intervals with sedimentation rates up to 12 m/m.y.
 The middle to upper Eocene is highly condensed.
 Calcareous microfossils are generally well preserved at this site, particularly in the lower Eocene and upper Paleocene.

-Sharp transitions between carbonate- and clay-rich facies at Site 1262 are an expression of a rapidly shifting CCD and related changes in ocean carbon chemistry and/or circulation.
-The carbonate-rich facies include the Pleistocene, Pliocene, lower Oligocene, Paleocene, lowermiddle Eocene, and Maastrichtian.
+Sharp transitions between carbonate- and clay-rich facies at Site 1262 are an expression of the deepening of the CCD and related changes in ocean carbon chemistry and/or circulation.
+The carbonaterich facies include the Pleistocene, Pliocene, lower Oligocene, Paleocene and lower-middle Eocene, and Maastrichtian intervals.
 The clay-rich facies include the Miocene and middle to upper Eocene sections as well as several discrete layers at the P/E and K/P boundaries.
 Preliminary age assignments indicate that each of the major facies changes at Site 1262 corresponds to a previously documented shift in the level of the CCD.
 The Pliocene and Pleistocene sedimentation rates of up to 10 m/m.y. are consistent with moderate rates of carbonate dissolution in this part of the Atlantic Ocean (Fig. F15).
-Dissolution seems to have occurred primarily during the Pleistocene glacial maxima, when the lower boundary of NADW shoaled and allowed more corrosive AABW to cross over into the Angola Basin through mid-ocean-ridge fracture zones.
-The facies transition between lithostratigraphic Units II and I reflects a regional deepening of the CCD during the late Miocene and earliest Pliocene.
+Dissolution occurred primarily during the Pleistocene glacial maxima, when the lower boundary of NADW shoaled and allowed more corrosive AABW to cross over into the Angola Basin through mid-ocean-ridge fracture zones.
+The facies transition between lithologic Units II and I reflects on a regional deepening of the CCD during the late Miocene and earliest Pliocene as has also been recorded in other cores from the abyssal Atlantic Ocean.
 Regional deepening of the CCD indicates that the Angola Basin would have been filled primarily with more corrosive AABW prior to the late Miocene, and the CCD would have shoaled.
-Similarly, the carbonate-rich lower Oligocene interval (lithostratigraphic Subunit IIB) implies a deep CCD, whereas the underlying upper Eocene clay (lithostratigraphic Subunit IIC) implies a shallow CCD.
+Similarly, the carbonate-rich lower Oligocene interval (lithologic Subunit IIB) implies a deep CCD, whereas the underlying upper Eocene clay (lithologic Subunit IIC) implies a shallow CCD.
 The contact between these two units is sharp, indicating that the CCD descent occurred rapidly, possibly in the span of two obliquity cycles as suggested by observations of Pacific cores recovered during Leg 199.
-The transition back into clay-rich facies in the mid-Oligocene implies a shoaling CCD.
+The transition back into clay-rich facies in the mid-Oligocene does not imply a shoaling CCD but, rather, the local deepening of the seafloor via subsidence.